geographika/getting-started-with-mapserver/workshop/content/docs/styling/polygons.md

 landuse

 SYMBOLS - if size not specified it is based on the points used in the SYMBOL SYMBOLSET.
-Tribute to Håvard Tveite - marshes. http://lazarus.elte.hu/mc/specs/isom-2000.pdf https://github.com/MapServer/MapServer/wiki/SymbologyExchangeVector#polygon-fills-marsh-symbols-as-used-in-orienteering-maps
+Tribute to HÃ¥vard Tveite - marshes. http://lazarus.elte.hu/mc/specs/isom-2000.pdf https://github.com/MapServer/MapServer/wiki/SymbologyExchangeVector#polygon-fills-marsh-symbols-as-used-in-orienteering-maps